Co-op Quest: 2022

 I found that the best way to improve at interviews was to… just interview.
 If I could go back, I would change my practice routine to invest more time on non-algorithmic interviews – reading large codebases, operating systems knowledge, object-oriented programming, system design, and mathematics (probability) fundamentals, just to name a few.

 The logistics of this application cycle were weird to say the least.
-I began applying in late June-early August when I was still in the US, and most of my onsites would occur late September to mid-October.
+I started applying in late June-early August when I was still in the US, but most of my onsites would occur late September to mid-October.
 During this time, I was simultaneously studying abroad in Switzerland, which is 6 hours ahead of New York time and 9 hours ahead of Bay Area time.
 But that actually made things more convenient, as I would have my classes in the morning/afternoon and interviews in the evening (+ I’m a night owl 🌙).
 I’m fortunate that companies are still using Zoom for remote interviews and that my roommates put up with hearing the same self-introduction day after day.

 My first instinct was to change my co-op cycle to Fall 2022.
-Around then, I had received an offer from Meta following my hackathon in Prague that was about to expire, which I ended up allocating to the fall.
+Around then, I had received an offer from Meta following my hackathon in Prague that was about to expire, which I moved to the fall.
 Simply too good to pass up.
 But that still left the awkward gap of Spring 2022 - what was I going to do up until the summer?
 I signed up for some part-time classes at Northeastern so I could graduate as intended, but I kept interviewing to find a solution.

 After a very long hiatus in mid-November, Snowflake resumed its hiring process and invited me to a phone screen.
 It almost seemed too good to be true, but they were fast to schedule interviews and I got an offer just after a week.
 Not only that, they were willing to accommodate a late February start date and end before my summer internship began, and it was all fully remote so I could keep my part-time classes as well!